Volunteer in India - Delhi

 The Health project provides volunteers with an insight into the healthcare system in one of the world’s fastest growing countries.
 Volunteers on this project work in local hospitals and clinics, shadowing well-respected physicians who are passionate about sharing their knowledge and expertise.
 While hospitals are under resourced and equipment is basic, these institutions are bound by government regulations and cannot allow international volunteers to perform tasks independently.
 In Delhi, the role of pre-medical students is primarily to observe and learn about prevalent diseases and how these diseases are treated by the healthcare system in India.
 Volunteers generally assist local doctors and nurses with routine jobs, such as taking the height, weight and blood pressure measurements of patients.
 During routine check-ups, volunteers can provide advice regarding nutrition, health and sanitation.
 Volunteers can also treat minor injuries and perform tasks such as, cleaning and bandaging wounds.
 Qualified volunteers may request to work in their area of expertise or training and it is important to note that volunteers are only able to perform tasks relevant to their skills and qualifications.
 Long-term volunteers (3 months or longer) will have more scope to assist with hands on tasks and fully qualified doctors can occasionally assist with surgical procedures, subject to their qualifications and experience.
 Volunteers participating on the Health project must present their practicing licence/certificate or proof of medical study to our local staff upon arrival in Delhi.
 This can be a letter from your professor, or a copy of your academic transcript.

-Orphanages and childcare centers in India are often at full capacity due to the high incidences of poverty and illness.
-These centers are often over-crowded and under resourced with a high demand for volunteer assistance.
-Volunteers are placed at a number of different Childcare placements, the majority of which are located in the area of Faridabad.
-Volunteers who are placed in an orphanage assist with daily chores, ranging from cooking and cleaning, to assisting with feeding, caring for the children and babies, and teaching English.
-All placements, in orphanages or childcare centers, require volunteers to help the children with their education by taking English lessons, assisting with homework and teaching essential life skills, such as personal hygiene, while also arranging games and activities for the children.
-Volunteers on this project may also be in a placement which enables them to work with mentally and or physically disabled children.
-At several of the orphanage placements volunteers live onsite with the children, but sleep in separate volunteer dormitories.
-However, the majority of Childcare placements are located in close proximity to homestays, where volunteers are accommodated.
+The aim of this project is to provide assistance to childcare centres in India which are often at full capacity due to the high incidences of poverty and illness.
+These centres are often overcrowded and under resourced with a high demand for volunteer assistance.
+This project is well suited to caring and enthusiastic volunteers, who have an interest in working with children from disadvantaged backgrounds.
+When volunteering on this project you can expect to assist with daily chores, ranging from cooking and cleaning, to assisting with feeding, caring for the children and babies, and teaching English.
+Volunteers are placed at a number of different childcare placements, the majority of which are located in the area of Faridabad.
+All placements require volunteers to help the children with their education by taking English lessons, assisting with homework and teaching essential life skills, such as personal hygiene, while also arranging games and activities for the children.
+The majority of Childcare placements are located in close proximity to homestays, where volunteers are accommodated.
+This project is open to all volunteers who are interested in working with children, and experience is not required to participate.

 For many children in India, school is simply not an option, as they work in the streets with their parents selling goods, foraging and performing to make a living.
 There are estimated to be over 100 million street children living in India.
 The Slum Teaching project focuses on providing these children with a basic education and new opportunities that they would otherwise be deprived of.
 This project is very popular among the street children and their families, who are grateful for the new perspectives and lessons learned from volunteers.
 Volunteer work consists of taking basic lessons in make-shift classrooms within the slums, playing games with the children after class, providing one-on-one support, and introducing the children to activities, such as painting, that are not possible outside of school.